italia/developers.italia.it/_pages/en/reuse/publication.md

 ---
-title: Publish software for Public Administration
+title: Publish software for Public Administrations
 lang: en
 ref:
   it: /it/riuso/pubblicazione